First Communion at WPLC

 - Can your child show a degree of respect for the Communion experience?

 If you answered “yes” to all or most of the questions above, your child is likely ready for Communion.
-Contact Pastor Jason (firstname.lastname@example.org) for more information about First Communion class.
-After your child attends the First Communion classes, he or she will take his/her First Communion one Sunday in church.
+Contact Pastor Jason (email@example.com) for more information about First Communion class.
+After your child attends the First Communion classes, they will take their First Communion one Sunday in church.